rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Effect systems allow to organize code into DSLs and interpreters.
 This approach creates a very high level of code reuse, testability, defines very explicit, self-documenting types.
 But, is it realistic to learn the concepts in a day or a week when starting a new project?
 Imagine a programmer who uses Java at work exploring this knowledge.

 [^effect]: Any extraneous cognitive loads associated with effects?
-Yes there are a few especially on the implementation side.
+Yes, there are a few especially on the implementation side.
 Also like most other tools effects can be abused.
 I sometimes see a single DSL instruction interpreted directly to IO (more Haskell terminology here, IO is what we call a sin-bin) and used in a brute-force IO code.
 This just adds cognitive overhead of effects without taking advantage of what they have to offer.

-There has been some discussion about making Haskell itself more accessible (e.g. [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html)) and some library effort in this direction as well (e.g. [IHP](https://github.com/digitallyinduced/ihp)).
+There has been some discussion about making Haskell itself more accessible (e.g. [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html)) and some library effort in this direction as well (e.g. [_add_blank_target IHP](https://github.com/digitallyinduced/ihp)).
 Some teams separate _hard_ micro services with high levels of abstraction from the rest.
 Some places separate a possibly very advanced implementation from a simple to use API (I believe Facebook's Haxl does it).
 Creating a progression from easy to hard is less trivial.